 - Be sure you clearly indicate if you want to take the course(s) to fulfill Liberal Arts or to fulfill your Major/Minor requirements.

 - If the course(s) is to fulfill your Major/Minor requirement, you are required to get Department Chair approval.
-After completing the form and securing the required signatures from the chair of the major dept., return the form to the Educational Support Services office.
+After completing the form and securing the required signatures from the chair of the major dept., return the form to the Registrar's Office.